-Mike Kerr and Ben Thatcher take Radio X's John Kennedy through their long-awaited third album.
+Mike Kerr and Ben Thatcher take Radio X's John Kennedy through their acclaimed third album.

-Royal Blood are finally back.
+Royal Blood returned in 2021.
 It's been four long years since Mike Kerr and Ben Thatcher released How Did We Get So Dark? ...And a lot has happened since then.

 The Brighton duo have regrouped and re-thought their approach to songwriting with the enforced hiatus from live performing that the pandemic has brought.